 Previously, Mr. Shields served as Deputy Associate Commissioner for Grants and Evaluation at the Texas Education Agency, where he was responsible for directing statewide evaluation activities and overseeing the administration of approximately $4 billion in annual state and federal grant funds to school districts.

-Dr. Amie Rapaport is a senior research scientist and has over 10 years of experience guiding research, identifying key objectives, developing methodological designs, creating research instruments and interpreting and communicating results to diverse audiences.
+Dr. Amie Rapaport is the Director of Research and has over 10 years of experience guiding research, identifying key objectives, developing methodological designs, creating research instruments and interpreting and communicating results to diverse audiences.
 She serves as project director for several large-scale, multi-site research and evaluation projects.
 Dr. Rapaport’s projects span various content areas, including educator professional development, STEM education, teacher appraisal systems, district and charter school partnerships, and measures of student/parent/employee satisfaction and school climate.